JS-RML/rockwalk/README.md

 6. Run the following command to initialize and implement rock-and-walk motion with the robot arm.
 `$  rosrun ur10_cm kong_rigid_effector_control.py`

-*Note: In the above script, I have commented out the command* `self._group.execute(plan)` *which executes real robot motion.
+*Note: In the above script, we have commented out the command* `self._group.execute(plan)` *which executes real robot motion.
 So first visualize the motion in RViz and then uncomment it to execute the motion in a real setting.*

 ##  Demonstration
 To see how the parameters are defined and a demo of our manipulation task, take a look at the following video.